Egypt court blocks creation of constitutional assembly

 The injunction slapped on the decision by parliament could delay the introduction of a constitution needed urgently to clarify the powers of Egypt’s new head of state, due to take over from ruling generals by mid-year.

-The latest dent to the body’s authority drew a measured response from the Muslim Brotherhood, the Islamist movement which holds most seats in parliament and chairs the assembly.

-“I respect all rulings and call on all national forces to sit together to reach better solutions to overcome this crisis,” Brotherhood presidential candidate Khairat al-Shater said in a statement on the movement’s website.
+The government and parliament had argued that the court had no authority over the move to form the constituent assembly.

-The court’s judge, Ali Fekri, rejected legal arguments saying it was not qualified to rule on the issue and said it had decided to halt the decision that formed the assembly.
+But Judge Ali Fekri said the court “rejected the argument that the court is not specialized and decided to halt the decision” that formed the assembly.
 He passed on the case’s documents to a judicial panel for a review.

-The case, brought by lawyers and activists, follows several lawsuits demanding the dissolution of the assembly on the grounds that it fails to represent Egypt’s diversity.
+This case is one of several lawsuits that had demanded the dissolution of the assembly because it did not represent the diversity of Egyptian society.

-“We expect parliament to appeal the verdict before the supreme administrative court but until the appeal gets ruled on, the current constitutional committee has no existence,” said the main lawyer in the team who filed the case, Essam al-Islamboly.
+Lawyer Khaled Abo Bakr said the court’s capacity to review the case rested on whether parliament’s step to form the assembly was legally seen as an administrative decision.

 Selected by parliament, the 100-member constitutional assembly is composed mostly of Islamists, who won the majority of seats in Egypt’s first free parliamentary vote in decades.